vmware/vSphere-machine-learning-extension/docs/user-guide/federated-model-training.rst

 - FATE-Job is a task management tool specifically designed for FATE.
 It facilitates the submission and querying of FATE tasks through the use of the Kubernetes API.

 FATE-Operator_ simplifies the deployment of FATE, KubeFATE and FATE-Job into Kubernetes clusters.
-It has been integrated into Freestone Kubeflow, facilitating effortless utilization within the platform.
+It has been integrated into Kubeflow on vSphere, facilitating effortless utilization within the platform.

 .. _FATE-Operator: https://github.com/kubeflow/fate-operator

-This tutorial offers a comprehensive, step-by-step guide for demonstrating the usage of FATE-Operator on a Freestone Kubeflow cluster:
+This tutorial offers a comprehensive, step-by-step guide for demonstrating the usage of FATE-Operator on a Kubeflow on vSphere cluster:

 - **Cluster Deployment: Setting up the FATE cluster.**
 - **Federated Learning with FATE: Initial federated training on the deployed FATE cluster.**